top of page

 Title IX Compliance

-Private schools should become familiar with Title IX and consider what they can do now to prepare and ensure that they are compliant with Title IX.
 Under current regulations, compliance requires much more than a common-sense approach to issues surrounding sex discrimination in the classroom and on the athletic field.
-It requires formal training for teachers and administrators, prompt and thorough investigations of complaints, record keeping, and remediation to support all students so that all students have equal access to a safe learning environment and their sex is excluded from decisions.
+It requires formal training for teachers and administrators, prompt and thorough investigations of complaints, record keeping, and remediation to support all students so that all students have equal access to a safe learning environment.
+Here are seven key areas to ensure Title IX compliance:

-• Update your policies: It is important that school districts have a clear and concise Title IX policy in place to protect students, staff, and faculty from sexual discrimination and harassment.
+Update your policies: Schools need a clear Title IX policy to protect students, staff, and faculty from sexual discrimination and harassment.
 The policy should be easily accessible on the district website and widely distributed.

-• Ensure grievance processes are without bias: Furthermore, the grievance process should be fair, equitable, and without bias or conflict of interest.
-For example, all information gathered during an investigation must be shared with both parties before a decision is issued, and an appeal should be allowed for both parties.
+Ensure grievance processes are without bias: The grievance process should be fair, equitable, and without bias or conflict of interest.
+Before making a decision, it is necessary to share all investigation findings with both parties involved.
+Additionally, both parties should be granted the right to appeal.

-• Identify and widely publish your Title IX Coordinator: The role of the Title IX coordinator is crucial in ensuring that sexual discrimination and harassment are addressed appropriately.
+Identify and widely publish your Title IX Coordinator: The role of the Title IX coordinator is crucial in ensuring that sexual discrimination and harassment are addressed appropriately.
 The coordinator should be clearly identified on the district website and their contact information should be widely distributed.
 All parents or guardians of students, students, and employees should be notified of the coordinator’s role.
-Furthermore, the coordinator should shift existing personnel or make new hires to effectively implement and support their role and responsibilities.
+Additionally, the coordinator must rearrange staff or hire new employees to effectively carry out their duties.

-• Investigate all concerns and complaints: If a formal complaint is filed that meets Title IX sexual harassment criteria, you must investigate.
-Investigations should be completed within a "reasonable amount of time."
+Investigate all concerns and complaints: If a formal complaint is filed that meets Title IX sexual harassment criteria, you must investigate.
+You must complete investigations within a "reasonable amount of time."
 Have a decision maker who is separate from an investigator.

-• Train your Title IX coordinator, investigators, decision-makers, and appeals officers: All involved in the grievance process must be specifically trained.
+Train your Title IX coordinator, investigators, decision-makers, and appeals officers: All involved in the grievance process must be specifically trained.
 Training is required for "Title IX Coordinators, Investigators, Decision-makers, and anyone who facilitates an informal resolution process."
 Training must cover the new definitions of sexual harassment and sexual misconduct as well as the highly expanded investigation requirements.
-Each of these staff members is required to participate in a minimum of 8 hours of training by August 14th, with follow-up training each subsequent year (see page 1960).
+Each of these staff members is required to participate in a minimum of 8 hours of training, with follow-up training each subsequent year (see page 1960).
 Conflicts of interest must be accounted for and alternates will be needed.

-McGrath Training Solutions offers training in each of these areas, including effective communication for teachers and administrators, investigation and documentation of complaints, student awareness training, and all forms of Title IX compliance.
-We can help you prepare so you are ready now for any extension of Title IX to private schools and will train your school leadership and staff on any and all changes as they occur.
+McGrath Training Solutions offers training in each of these areas, including awareness training for teachers and administrators, investigation and documentation of complaints, student awareness training, and other areas of compliance.
+We can assist you in getting ready for any expansion of Title IX to private schools and provide training to your school leaders and staff on all upcoming changes.
+Give us a call for additional information.

 [1] Section 501(c)(3) of the federal tax code.